jamotion/vscode-flectra-snippets/CONTRIBUTING.md

-# Welcome to your Odoo Snippets contributing file!
+# Welcome to your Flectra Snippets contributing file!

 ## What's in the folder
 * This folder contains all of the files necessary for this extension.
 * `package.json` - this is the manifest file that defines the location of the snippet file and specifies the language of the snippets.
-* `snippets/python.json` - the file containing all Python snippets to Odoo development.
+* `snippets/python.json` - the file containing all Python snippets to Flectra development.
 Add new Python snippets here.
-* `snippets/xml.json` - the file containing all XML snippets to Odoo development.
+* `snippets/xml.json` - the file containing all XML snippets to Flectra development.
 Add new XML snippets here.

 ## Get up and running straight away
 * Press `F5` to open a new window with this extension loaded.
 Create a `.py` or `.xml` file to see snippets working.